syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 ## Bind data source

 Based on your data, initialize the appropriate axis type and series type.
 In the series, you need to map the data source and the fields for x and y data points.
-We have rendered line series with category axis that we have depicted with the below code snippet.
+Here, line series is rendered with category axis that is demonstrated in the following code snippet.

 {% highlight dart %}